Attack Graph Convolutional Networks by Adding Fake Nodes: Attack Algorithms

 \subsubsection{Greedy-GAN Attack}

-\CH{this is not called C\&W attack...
-I think both this and previous algorithms are novel, so we should design our own names for them. } \XY{changed} Next we will present the attack based on the idea of Generative Adversarial Network (GAN).
+Unlike changing on existing graphs methods \cite{pmlr-v80-dai18b} \cite{netattack}, adding fake nodes on graphs is faced with different "unnoticeable" definition, and it has different constraint from the existing works on nodes features.
+Making edges perturbation unnoticeable is needed but it is far from enough for adding fake nodes setting.
+For example, if add nodes' features are very different from the existing nodes.
+It will be detected by data cleaning easily.
+Facing such a different constraint, ensuring fake nodes' features realistic becomes crucial.
+Next, we will present the attack based on the idea of Generative Adversarial Network (GAN).

 The main idea is to add a discriminator to generate fake features that are similar to the original ones.
-In order to do this, we first design a neural network with two fully connected layers plus a softmax layer as the discriminator, which can be written as
+To achieve this goal, we first design a neural network with two fully connected layers plus a softmax layer as the discriminator, which can be written as

 where softmax works on each row of the output matrix.
 Each element in $D(X')$ indicates whether the discriminator classifies the node as real or fake.